 How to Stage an Intervention

 - Work with an intervention specialist to gather insight into potential benefits.
-Not everyone needs an intervention, but your specialist can help you to see the value in this situation.
+Not everyone needs an intervention, but your specialist can help you see the value in this situation.

 - Form a group for the intervention made up of people who are important to the addict, especially those directly impacted by their decisions and dedicated to their recovery.